Sick Building Syndrome Symptoms

 So where does all this indoor pollution come from?
 Common household products, furnishings, and construction materials release invisible and toxic gases into the air around them.

-Items such as carpets, household cleaning products, manufactured wood products, paint, computer inks, varnish, glues, and many other products that are stored within the home or used in its construction release their components into the air around them.
+Items such as carpets, household cleaning products, manufactured wood products, paint, printer inks, varnish, glues, and many other products that are stored within the home or used in its construction release their components into the air around them.

 If these contaminants have no way of being diffused outward then they simply combine with the multitude of other indoor pollutants and accumulate within the building.
 Bacteria, mildew, and molds multiply.
 If the building does not have access to sufficient fresh air exchange then the indoor air becomes increasingly polluted and the people within the building get sick.